openziti/ziti-doc/docfx_project/ziti/manage/manage.md

 ## Expanding Ziti

-At this time Ziti is only offered as the [Ziti Edge - Developer Edition](https://aws.amazon.com/marketplace/pp/B07YZLKMLV) which is not positioned to be expandable.
-Allowing Ziti to be expanded past the developer experience is planned.
+At this time Ziti is only offered as the [Ziti Edge - Developer Edition](https://aws.amazon.com/marketplace/pp/B07YZLKMLV) which is not expandable beyond a single node at this time.
+As you would exepct, allowing Ziti to be expanded past the developer experience is planned.
 Check back in the coming months for more information.